genetronhealth/uvc/README.txt

 After reaching 16 threads, adding more threads no longer significantly reduces wall-clock runtime.
 However, more efficient speed-up can still be gained by runing with GNU parallel or qsub to use one job per chromosome.

+In total, the installation should take about 5 minutes.

 --- How to use ---

 The script uvcTN.sh in the bin directory is used for analyzing tumor-normal pairs.